kirby-b/Python-Collection/README.md

 # Mini Python Projects
-An assortment of python projects, mainly games, that I have made in python.
-Some of them are projects I did as part of learning books or tutorials, but all of them have some form of personal modification.
+An assortment of python programs.
+I did most as part of learning books, tutorials, tests, challenges, or boredom.

 # How to use programs
 You have two way to do this depending on what you intend on doing